kizxm/zooSort/README.md

 🐅━━━━━━━━━━━━━━━━━

 _Can't seem to keep track of all your pesky zoo animals running around?
 Yeah, me as well...
-Good thing `zoo Sort` is here to help you sort all those animals, and even let you add new ones to your up and coming zoo!_
+Good thing `zoo Sort` is here to help you sort all those animals, and even let you add new ones to your up and coming zoo!
+View animals in the zoo with ease and edit them should you happen to make a mistake!_

 ## Setup/Installation Requirements
 🐬━━━━━━━━━━━━━━━━━